-The EC and UN Flammability of Solids (Burning Rate) Test
+> The EC and UN Flammability of Solids (Burning Rate) Test

 This test provides data predominantly for regulatory purposes.
 This might mean the definition of a "Highly Flammable" classification under EC testing strategy or transportation classification as a Class 4, division 4.1, Highly Flammable Solid under the UN test methodology.
 The data can be also be used for process safety applications but does not give the depth of information as that from the VDI Burning Behavior test.
 Both the EC and UN tests are performed at ambient temperature only.

-These tests can form a critical part of a hazard and risk assessment systems to mitigate the hazards posed by a high "fire" risk material.
+These tests can form a critical part of a hazard and risk assessment and the results may lead to the specification of fire suppression systems to mitigate the hazards posed by a high "fire" risk material.